probonopd/linuxdeployqt/README.md

 ## Using linuxdeployqt with Travis CI

 A common use case for `linuxdeployqt` is to use it on Travis CI after the `make` command.
-The following example illuastrates how to use `linuxdeployqt` with Travis CI.
+The following example illustrates how to use `linuxdeployqt` with Travis CI.
 Create a `.travis.yml` file similar to this one (be sure to customize it, e.g., change `APPNAME` to the name of your application as it is spelled in the `Name=` entry of the `.desktop` file):

 ```
 language: cpp